LLM Hallucination Rates in Production: What the Data Actually Shows

 That’s the quotable version of it: the cost of the cautious path isn’t the caution, it’s that most caution is theater with a real invoice attached.

+The deeper finding is about scope, not risk appetite.
 That case gets cited as the canonical argument against deploying agents at all.
 I expected, going in, that it would hold up as that argument.
 It doesn’t, on closer read.
 The tribunal wasn’t ruling that chatbots are inherently untrustworthy — it was applying an old, boring liability principle that predates LLMs by a century: you own what your agent says on your behalf, human or otherwise.
 The actual failure in that case was scope, not model choice.
 Nothing bounded the bot to verified policy text; it was free to generate plausible-sounding policy on demand, and it did.

 That’s the second wrong turn I had to back out of.
 I went in assuming the fix for hallucination risk was more oversight.
 The case law says the fix is narrower authority — an agent that can only say things traceable to a document, a policy, a record — paired with verification that happens whether or not a tired human is still reading closely.
 That’s a harder thing to build than “add an approval step.”
 It’s also the only version of the fix that doesn’t decay the way human vigilance does.

-Narrower than I expected, and less resolved than I’d like.
+Where that leaves me is narrower than I expected, and less resolved than I’d like.
 I’m fairly convinced the instinctive “safe” move — throw a human reviewer in front of every agent output — is mostly a cost with a shrinking safety return, not a real control, past whatever volume makes the AI right often enough for complacency to set in.
 I’m fairly convinced the actual lever is scope and grounding, not headcount.

 What I haven’t resolved: at what volume does that complacency curve actually bend, and does it differ meaningfully by task type — I found the mechanism, not the threshold.
 And there’s an uncomfortable recursive problem I don’t have an answer for: if you replace human review with an automated verification layer, what stops that verifier from suffering its own version of complacency once it’s right often enough?
 I don’t think anyone has actually measured that yet.
 I went looking for the risk profile of hallucination in production.
 I came back with a second, unmeasured risk profile for whatever you build to guard against the first one.